 Layers are the depth of detailing you are willing to do.
 Let’s start with one by one and why they are necessary –

 User Emotions are thoughts of the user as they go through these stages.
 Starting from curious to cautious to excited to angry.
-Depending on the stages, the user might have multiple emotions on each stage.
+Depending on the stages, the user might have multiple emotions at each stage.

 Actionables: Empathise with the user and address those emotions.
 Copywriting, an essential part of marketing, can take cues from emotions.
 Same for designing as well.